AdobeDocs/campaign-standard.en/help/integrating/using/integration-with-audience-manager-or-people-core-service.md

 Audience Manager (AAM) or People core service integration lets you import and export audiences or segments in Adobe Campaign.

 This integration must first be configured.
-To request provisioning of this integration, write an email to [Digital-Request@adobe.com](mailto:Digital-Request@adobe.com) with the following information:
+To request provisioning of this integration, contact Adobe Support with the following information:

 <table>
  <tbody>